 This morning, I was feeling quite frustrated about the play.
 I am so desperate to play the hero!
 Suddenly, a ball landed on the kitchen table and as usual Dad screamed "It's not my fault!" and Mum cried "Polly-wolly-doodle-all-the-day".
-I thought about how unfair it is that everyone on Lizard Street fears Elvis.
+I thought to myself that this was not fair that everyone in Lizard Street feared Elvis.
 Wouldn't you find it embarrassing if your own dad whimpered in front of an eleven-year-old boy who was demanding his ball back?

 When I opened the door and Elvis was towering over me, I must admit that I felt quite nervous, but wouldn't anyone?
-I didn't want to give Elvis his ball back as it had smashed yet another window.
-He can't get away with this.
+I didn't want to give Elvis his ball back as it had smashed yet another window and he can't just get away with it.
 Mum and Dad insisted I hand the ball back after he threatened to barge through the door.
 I was well aware that the ball was covered in marmalade.
 I had thought about cleaning it, but I didn't want to give in to Elvis' bullying any longer.